Regulations and Assessments

 In general the full scope of animal products available in domestic markets is eligible for export to Trinidad and Tobago.
 An export certificate issued by the competent or delegated authority is generally required.

-Processed foods and food ingredients containing animal products as well as shelf stable food preparations should be accompanied by a Free Sale Certificate issued by a food safety agency in the State of manufacture under the authority of the competent authority or by the United States Food and Drug Administration.
+Processed foods and food ingredients containing animal products as well as shelf stable food preparations and minor dairy food products should be accompanied by a Free Sale Certificate issued by a food safety agency in the State of manufacture under the authority of the competent authority or by the United States Food and Drug Administration.
 No APHIS Veterinary Services certificate should be necessary.

 For unprocessed or minimally processed animal products that are intended for use in either human foods or in animal feeds, an appropriate export certificate is required.
 The export certificate should attest to the animal health status of the United States with respect to the animal species of origin, either preprinted on the certificate (Export Certificate for Animal Products VS form 16-4) or in additional declarations on the certificate.
 These additional certification statements should address specific animal disease risk that may be inherent to the product and that are supported by recommendations of the Terrestrial Animal Disease Code (OIE).